Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Conclusion

 \section{Conclusion}

-This study investigates the use of the $\alpha$\nobreakdash-transformation as an alternative to the commonly used CLR transformation within the CoDA framework under a non-functional data setting for mortality forecasting.
-Unlike in the classical LC model, life table death counts are employed as the mortality measure.
-As these data are subject to a summability constraint, they are inherently compositional and should be transformed into an unconstrained real space prior to forecasting.
-Using age-specific life table death counts by gender across selected European countries/regions, a comparative analysis is conducted between the two transformations, evaluated from several perspectives, including overall mean forecast errors, errors by country/region, errors across years and errors by age.
+This study investigates the use of the $\alpha$\nobreakdash-transformation as an alternative to the commonly used CLR transformation within the CoDA framework for discrete-age mortality forecasting.
+Unlike the classical LC model, life table death counts are employed as the mortality measure.
+Due to their compositional nature, these data are transformed into real space prior to forecasting.
+Using age-specific life table death counts across selected European countries/regions for males and females, a comparative analysis of the forecast performance of the two transformations is conducted.

-The results show that models fitted to the $\alpha$\nobreakdash-transformed data perform comparably to those using the CLR transformation across most countries/regions, with slightly improved forecast accuracy observed in certain cases.
-This finding is consistent with earlier studies on the $\alpha$\nobreakdash-transformation within the functional CoDA framework \cite{Gia2024, HLSAlpha2024}.
-The advantage of the $\alpha$\nobreakdash-transformation is particularly evident at older ages, where it yields noticeably improved accuracy for ages with low death counts.
-This improvement is largely attributed to its flexibility in bridging EDA and LRA \cite{Tsa2016}, as the $\alpha$\nobreakdash-parameter can take intermediate values between 0 and 1, allowing for better data adaptation.
-In this study, optimal $\alpha$ values for most datasets fall within the intermediate range, determined by minimising the average validation RMSE during the parameter tuning phase.
+The results indicate that models fitted to the $\alpha$\nobreakdash-transformed data perform comparably to those using the CLR transformation across most countries/regions, with improved forecast accuracy observed in certain cases.
+This is consistent with previous studies within the functional CoDA framework \cite{Gia2024, HLSAlpha2024}.
+The advantage of the $\alpha$\nobreakdash-transformation is particularly pronounced at older ages, where it yields noticeably improved accuracy for ages with low and volatile death counts.
+This improvement is primarily attributable to the flexibility of the $\alpha$\nobreakdash-parameter which bridges EDA and LRA \cite{Tsa2016}, allowing for better adaptation to the data.
+In this study, optimal $\alpha$ values for most datasets fall within the intermediate range, determined by minimising the average validation RMSE during parameter tuning.

-A key limitation of this study lies in the dataset used.
-Since forecast accuracy is highly data-dependent, factors such as the selection of countries/regions, the fitting period and the level of age group aggregation can all influence model performance.
-In this context, high-quality data with sufficiently large volume is crucial to ensure consistent and reproducible results.
-Moreover, the study does not fully exploit the strengths of the $\alpha$\nobreakdash-transformation.
-A notable advantage of this transformation is its ability to handle compositional data containing zeros.
-However, due to the need for a fair comparison with the CLR transformation, zero values in the dataset were imputed, limiting the potential benefit of using the $\alpha$\nobreakdash-transformation.